x123/kdy-iss/docs/sail-handling.md

    is eased to rotate the sail towards port (aim for approximately keeping the pole and the boom in a line).
 Once the sail is standing, the trimmer takes over the guy from the mainsail.
-6. (Bowman, Tailor) Take down the foresail together, tailor opens the cleat, bowman ensures it doesn't fall in the water and secures it on deck with a sailtie.
+6. (Bowman, Tailer) Take down the foresail together, tailer opens the cleat, bowman ensures it doesn't fall in the water and secures it on deck with a sailtie.
-7. (Tailor) The tailor is now free to either take over the guy from mainsail or from the trimmer, or to grind the spinnaker winches in close communication with the trimmer.
-Either setup is possible, and depends on personal preferences and skill level of trimmer and tailor.
+7. (Tailer) The tailer is now free to either take over the guy from mainsail or from the trimmer, or to grind the spinnaker winches in close communication with the trimmer.
+Either setup is possible, and depends on personal preferences and skill level of trimmer and tailer.

 ## Gybing the spinnaker

-This assumes the same crew setup as above, and that the trimmer controls both the guy and the sheet, and the tailor grinds the spinnaker winches as required.
+This assumes the same crew setup as above, and that the trimmer controls both the guy and the sheet, and the tailer grinds the spinnaker winches as required.
-If you opt for a different setup, you need to add a step where the trimmer and tailor switch lines.
+If you opt for a different setup, you need to add a step where the trimmer and tailer switch lines.

 We're assuming that we're on a port tack and gybe to a starboard tack.

 1. (Skipper) The skipper holds a dead downwind course, take in the mainsail if required for safety.
-2. (Trimmer, Tailor) The spinnaker is trimmed for a downwind course by rotating it to the port side  (guy in, sheet eased).
+2. (Trimmer, Tailer) The spinnaker is trimmed for a downwind course by rotating it to the port side  (guy in, sheet eased).
 This is important even in racing, where you might not hold a dead downwind course yet.
-3. (Tailor, Trimmer) The tailor pulls in the starboard barber hauler, in communication with the trimmer.
+3. (Tailer, Trimmer) The tailer pulls in the starboard barber hauler, in communication with the trimmer.
 This stabilizes the sail, but might require the trimmer to ease the sheet a bit to offset the shortening of the line by the barber hauler.